-We may be subject, directly or indirectly, to federal and state healthcare fraud and abuse laws, false claims laws health information privacy and security laws, and other health care laws and regulations.
+We are subject, directly or indirectly, to federal and state healthcare fraud and abuse laws, false claims laws health information privacy and security laws, and other health care laws and regulations.
 If we are unable to comply, or have not fully complied, with such laws, we could face substantial penalties.

-If we obtain FDA approval for any of our product candidates and begin commercializing those products in the United States, our operations will be directly, or indirectly through our prescribers, customers and purchasers, subject to various federal and state fraud and abuse laws and regulations, including, without limitation, the federal Health Care Program Anti-Kickback Statute, the federal civil and criminal False Claims Act and Physician Payments Sunshine Act and regulations.
-These laws will impact, among other things, our proposed sales, marketing and educational programs.
+We are subject, and may be increasingly subject if we obtain FDA approval for any of our product candidates, to various federal and state fraud and abuse laws and regulations, including, without limitation, the federal Health Care Program Anti-Kickback Statute, the federal civil and criminal False Claims Act and Physician Payments Sunshine Act and regulations.
+These laws impact, among other things, our clinical trial programs, healthcare professional interactions, grant making activities, and our anticipated sales, marketing and medical educational programs.
 In addition, we may be subject to patient privacy laws by both the federal government and the states in which we conduct our business.
-See section entitled "Business - Government Regulation - Other Healthcare Laws and Compliance Requirements."